History of ExxonMobil: Scrutiny and litigation

-Standard Oil Company of New Jersey (1911-1999)
+Standard Oil Company of New Jersey (1911–1999)

-Jersey Standard (1911-1973)
+Jersey Standard (1911–1973)

 Over the next few decades, Jersey Standard grew significantly.
 John Duston Archbold was the first president of Jersey Standard.
 Archbold was followed by Walter C. Teagle in 1917, who made it the largest oil company in the world.
 In 1919, Jersey Standard acquired a 50% share in Humble Oil & Refining Co., a Texas oil producer.
 In 1920, it was listed on the New York Stock Exchange.
 In the following years it acquired or established Tropical Oil Company of Colombia (1920), Standard Oil Company of Venezuela (1921), and Creole Petroleum Company of Venezuela (1928).

-In the Asia-Pacific region, Jersey Standard has established through its Dutch subsidiary an exploration and production company Nederlandsche Koloniale Petroleum Maatschappij in 1912.
+In the Asia-Pacific region, Jersey Standard established through its Dutch subsidiary an exploration and production company Nederlandsche Koloniale Petroleum Maatschappij in 1912.
 In 1922, it found oil in Indonesia and in 1927, it built a refinery in Sumatra.
 It had oil production and refineries but no marketing network.

-In 1924, Jersey Standard and General Motors pooled its tetraethyllead-related patents and established the Ethyl Gasoline Corporation.
+In 1924, Jersey Standard and General Motors pooled their tetraethyllead-related patents and established the Ethyl Gasoline Corporation.
 In 1927, Jersey Standard signed a 25-years cooperation agreement with IG Farben for the coal hydrogenation research in the United States.
 Jersey Standard assumed this cooperation to be beneficial as it believed the United States oil reserves to be exhausted in the near future and that the coal hydrogenation would give an access for producing synthetic fuels.
 It erected synthetic fuel plants in Bayway, Baton Rouge, and Baytown (unfinished).
 The interest in hydrogenation evaporated after discovery of the East Texas Oil Field.
 As a part of the cooperation between Jersey Standard and IG Farben, a joint company, Standard I.G.
 Company, was established with Jersey Standard having a stake of 80%.
 IG Farben transferred rights to the hydrogenation process outside of Germany to the joint venture in exchange of $35 million stake of Jersey Standard shares.
 In 1930, the joint company established Hydro Patents Company to license the hydrogenation process in the United States.
 The agreement with IG Farben gave to Jersey Standard access to patents related to polyisobutylene which assist Jersey Standard to advance in isobutolene polymerization and to produce the first butyl rubber in 1937.
 As the agreement with IG Farben gave to the German company a veto right of licensing chemical industry patents in the United States, including patent for butyl rubber, Jersey Standard was accused of treason by senator Harry S. Truman.
 In 1941, it opened the first commercial synthetic toluene plant.